Can I Use HSA or FSA Funds for Recovery Equipment?

 View Kahuna DIOS-1288

-Recovery Room Direct is an authorized dealer for all nine recovery equipment categories.
-Match your LMN to the right device without switching retailers—our recovery specialists help you find the strongest HSA/FSA candidate for your specific diagnosis.
+Recovery Room Direct is an authorized dealer across every recovery equipment category on this page.
+Our recovery specialists help you identify the strongest HSA/FSA candidate for your diagnosis.
 Call (888) 500-5675 before you purchase.

 Purchasing for a gym or clinic?
 HSA/FSA rules apply to individual account holders only.
-Call to discuss Section 179 or HRA options for your organization.
+Ask about Section 179 or HRA options for your organization.

 What Medical Conditions Support an HSA/FSA Claim?